 Working on your YouTube presence is an ongoing, gradual process.
 A tremendously worthwhile process.
 Business use of video is growing every year.
 YouTube is the second largest search engine.
 It has great Search Engine Optimization (SEO) power.

 As real estate agents, we must continue to evolve when it comes to our online marketing.
-Our evolution should be a response to what consumers are asking for, not a response to the next new shiny tool, (let’s call that NNST).
+Our marketing evolution should be a response to what consumers are asking for, not a response to the next new shiny tool, (let’s call that NNST).
 The NNST might fit our marketing plan, but it might not.
 It certainly shouldn’t drive our marketing plan.

 As video watching increases year after year, YouTube marketing is the NNST that we should be developing.
 A recent study by NAR and Google has very revealing statistics for us.
 A study of 2500 participants revealed what is most important when it comes to video and real estate search: